ilyakabakov/git_share/README.md

 # git_share
-# the script for the consumption calculation
+# in Share directory: the script for the consumption calculation